iesnoth/qr-code-challenge/README-template.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
+I started with the html file, adding the font source into the header, dividing the body content into manageable packages, and adding the image above the body text.

+Then I methodically went down the line in css, starting with the body (background), then image, header1, and paragraph.
+I could probably be more organized, though, as I was bouncing around a lot.
+I should do more pesudocoding.

 ### Built with

+VSCode

 - Semantic HTML5 markup
 - CSS custom properties